Keep up to date with the latest employment law developments and proposed future changes

 A series of numbered clauses then follow, setting out the contents of the legislation and details of the date it will come into force.
 After the clauses comes a series of schedules, containing the detailed measures that the government is planning to introduce.
 These spell out which aspects of the law are to be repealed or amended by the new legislation and how certain terms are to be interpreted.

 There are a number of stages that a Bill has to pass through in Parliament before it becomes an Act.
 Government Bills sometimes start their journey through the legislative process in the House of Commons and sometimes in the House of Lords.
 In any event the Bill can only become an Act after it has been approved following votes in both chambers.
 This process normally takes several months to complete.

-Amendments can be proposed at this stage, but are rarely debated in any detail and are almost always voted down by the government party or parties.
+Amendments can be proposed at this stage but are rarely debated in any detail and are almost always voted down by the government party in government-sponsored Bills.